Data, Disinfo, and Beyond: Zignal Heads to DMFS

 Kelly Lee, Senior Vice President and Head of Digital and Marketing Technology for North America at U.S. Bank, identified some familiar culprits, like the stringent regulatory landscape governing Financial Services and the industry’s reliance on legacy systems and siloed data.
 She also noted, however, that the pandemic has accelerated companies’ work to digitize their products and experiences.
 With so much financial activity shifting online, financial firms have started to make their physical locations focused less on executing transactions, and more on serving as advice or consultation centers.

-Jennifer, pushed back on the premise of the question itself, pointing out that when it comes to digital transformation, Finance firms are actually some of Zignal’s most innovative customers.
+Jennifer, pushing back on the premise of the question itself, pointing out that when it comes to digital transformation, Finance firms are actually some of Zignal’s most innovative customers.
 These firms understand how data is an essential tool for things like:

 - Getting customer feedback